 If the NAS procedure establishing radio bearers contains an EPS AKA run (which is optional), the NAS uplink and downlink COUNT for the new KASME shall be set to the start values (i.e. zero).
 If the NAS procedure establishing radio bearers contains a NAS SMC (which is optional), the value of the uplink NAS COUNT from the most recent NAS Security Mode Complete shall be used as freshness parameter in the KeNB derivation from fresh KASME of the current EPS NAS security context when executing an AS SMC.
 The KDF as specified in Annex A.3 shall be used for the KeNB derivation also in this case.

-The case that the UE is using Control Plane CIoT EPS optimisation to send data over NAS and S1-U bearers are established (due to either a request from the UE or decided by the MME - see 5.3.4B.3 of TS 23.401 [2]) works as follows.
-The UE and MME shall always use the value of the uplink NAS COUNT from the Control Plane Service Request that was sent to transition the UE from idle to active as freshness parameter in the derivation of the KeNB unless there has been a subsequent NAS Security Mode Complete.
+The case that the UE is using Control Plane CIoT EPS optimisation (with or without overhead reduction) to send data over NAS and S1-U bearers are established (due to either a request from the UE or decided by the MME - see 5.3.4B.3 of TS 23.401 [2]) works as follows.
+The UE and MME shall always use the value of the uplink NAS COUNT from the Control Plane Service Request or EMM Transport message that was sent to transition the UE from idle to active as freshness parameter in the derivation of the KeNB unless there has been a subsequent NAS Security Mode Complete.
 If there was a subsequent NAS Security Mode Complete, then the UE and MME use the value of the uplink NAS COUNT from the latest NAS Security Mode Complete message as freshness parameter in the derivation of the KeNB.

 **** NEXT CHANGE ****